Fr3shDev/Fr3shDev/README.md

 ### Hi there, I'm Billy Hans Weno

-I'm a software engineer focused on building value-added and scalable solutions with.
+I'm a software engineer focused on building value-added and scalable solutions.

 - 🔭 I’m currently learning mobile development with Flutter and Firebase.
 - 🌱 I’m a backend developer specializing in PHP/Laravel.